invictus-ir/Microsoft-Extractor-Suite/README.md

 * Administrator directory roles and their users
 * A specific or list of e-mail(s) or attachment(s)
 * Delegated permissions for all mailboxes in Microsoft 365.
-* Information about all devices registered in Azure AD/Entra ID.
+* Information about all devices registered in Entra ID.
 * Audit status and settings for all mailboxes in Microsoft 365.
 * Functions designed to gather information about groups.
 * Functions designed to gather information about licenses.